K2CAM Celebrates the flight of Charles Lindbergh- May 20th

 For additional information, visit the Apollo Website

-All QSO’s will be uploaded to Logbook of the World.
-If you would like to request a QSL card, please send SASE.
-Foreign station please included $2.oo USD.
-Send requests to: SASE please send a #10 envelope.
+If you would like to request a QSL card, please send SASE(#10 envelope).
+Foreign station please include $2.00 USD.

 Cradle of Aviation Special Event